droglenc/NCNRS349/resources/Syllabus-Current.md

 1. What questions do you wish you would have asked the speaker?
 1. What other thoughts do you have?

 This reflection should be about the substance of the speaker's presentation and not them or the presentation style or performance.
 [Here is an example reflection](ex-reflection-speaker.html).
+Also, read [these writing tips](writing-tips.html).

 #### Extra Credit